warmchang/procps/INSTALL.md

 Installation Instructions for procps
 ====================================
-Depending on what format you are using to get these files, you might need to run the `autogen.sh` program to create the configure script.
-If you have a configure script already then you might not need it.
+Depending on how you retrieve this code you may need to run the `autogen.sh` program to create the configure script.
+If you have a configure script already then you may not need to do this.

 A typical installation would go something like